fluttercommunity/flutter_downloader/README.md

   // Plugin must be initialized before using await FlutterDownloader.initialize(
     debug: true // optional: set to false to disable printing logs to console (default: true)
-    ignoreSsl: true // option: set to false to disable working with http links, (default: false) );
+    ignoreSsl: true // option: set to false to disable working with http links (default: false) );

   runApp(/*...*/)